Racial Inequality in the Workplace: Everything You Need to Know

-Minorities in the workplace is the focus of U.S. federal Equal Employment Opportunity (EEOC) policy and oversight; providing EEO guidelines to workplace best practices toward the protection of civil rights.
+Minorities in the workplace is the focus of U.S. Federal Equal Employment Opportunity Commission (EEOC) policy and oversight; providing EEO guidelines to workplace best practices toward the protection of civil rights.
 The culmination of more than a century of contribution by workers vested in equal opportunity in the workplace, the legislative rules enacted to protect the rights of workers, specifically target the issue of equal treatment for minorities, in the interest of upholding the constitutional right to equality as citizens.
-Counter argument to this legal perspective, is that ownership or employee-ownership (i.e. shareholder) entitles one to equity; the foundation of common law, the Social Contract (i.e. property ownership).
+Counter argument to this legal perspective, is that ownership or employee-ownership (i.e., shareholder) entitles one to equity; the foundation of common law, the Social Contract (i.e., property ownership).

 Racial inequality in the workplace, then, is tied to what can effectively be called “perceptions” of property entitlement, not at all founded in financial investment, as worker contribution is generally appropriated as a benefit of the employer, a share, a retirement fund, a life insurance policy.
 Are positions of power an effect of race matters, or are race matters the result of property matters sourced in apportioned entitlements?
 A tautological inquiry at best, discrimination is part of the very fiber of U.S. workplace culture.
 Here we see the double-bind of ethnic association and the economic outcomes of preferential treatment.
 Notions of leverage “the owe,” a seemingly infallible mechanism for maintaining the status quo.